Spite Privilege: Michelle Obama Changed White House Butlers’ Uniform So Daughters Wouldn’t Think “Black Men In Tuxedos Serve Them”

 ‘We had to change the dress code, you can’t walk around every day in a full tuxedo.
 Girls would have pool parties and play dates and little kids over and that just doesn’t even look right to me’.

-Oh, but it wasn’t just the butlers’ attire that Mrs. Obama took exception to, she had to have words with the maid staff at 1600 because they were too damn good at their jobs and she needed Sasha and Malia to know that they weren’t any better than anyone else walking this earth.
+Oh, but it wasn’t just the butlers’ attire that Mrs. Obama took exception to.
+She had to have words with the maid staff at 1600 because they were too damn good at their jobs and she needed Sasha and Malia to know that they weren’t any better than anyone else walking this earth.

 ‘I had to beg the housekeepers, these girls have to learn how to clean their own rooms and make their beds and do their laundry because they will not live here forever and.